-The Small Business Innovation Development Act was enacted in 1982, this act enrolled the Small Business Innovation research (SBIR) program whose role was to strengthen small businesses.
-SBIR was saddled with the responsibility of empowering small business concerning federally-funded Research and Development (R&D).
+The Small Business Innovation Development Act was enacted in 1982.
+It established the Small Business Innovation research (SBIR) program.
+SBIR's purpose is to empower small business with federal funding to conduct Research and Development (R&D).

-SBIR strengthens the role of small innovative firms and motivates them to utilize R&D for the creation of technical innovation that would help the growth of nation’s economy.
-Through this program over 112, 500 awards have been issued to small innovative firms who embrace the opportunities provided by R&D to contribute to the growth of the country.
+SBIR strengthens the role of small innovative firms and motivates them to utilize R&D for the creation of technical innovation that would help the growth of nations economy.

 - The small business must be owned by citizens or permanent residents of the United states.